dynamic-and-active-systems-lab/boring_recorder/README.md

 An RPI audio recorder

 ### Hardware
 This system expects the [RPI Relay Board](https://www.waveshare.com/wiki/RPi_Relay_Board) and the [CodecZero](https://www.raspberrypi.com/documentation/accessories/audio.html) to be installed on the RPI.
-The relay board should be wired to provide 27 V to the PCB signal conditioner as shown in the image.
+The relay board should be wired to provide 27 V to the PCB signal conditioner as shown in the wiring image in the repo.
+Also, it is critical that the [RTC battery be installed and the RPI set up to charge the battery](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#real-time-clock-rtc).

 ### Pre-reqs
 1. Create a repos directory on your RPI in your home folder: